vggls/Reinforcement_Learning/README.md

 The agent’s task is to find a policy to reach the goal state as quickly as possible, while avoiding the bad state.

-task 1 : We compute the optimal policy by imlpementing the value iteration algorithm .
+task 1 : We compute the optimal policy by imlpementing the Value Iteration algorithm .

 task 2 : We compute the optimal policy by implementing the Q-learning algorithm.